Competition, stability, and functionality in excitatory-inhibitory neural circuits: Lateral inhibition and neural input sensitivity

-The hierarchical organization of cortex suggests that contrast enhancement is not a single-stage operation, but a computation that recurs across layers and columns.
-Each lamina of a cortical column can be abstracted as an $\mathrm{E}^{2}\mathrm{I}$ microcircuit, in which a central inhibitory neuron mediates lateral inhibition among neighboring excitatory cells.
+The hierarchical organization of neural circuits suggests that contrast enhancement is not a single-stage operation, but a computation that recurs across layers and columns.
+Each lamina in a column can be abstracted as an E$^{k}$-I microcircuit, in which a central inhibitory neuron mediates lateral inhibition among neighboring excitatory cells.
 This motif closely matches the organization of local parvalbumin-expressing interneurons, which receive dense excitation and provide broad, fast inhibition that normalizes population activity within a layer~\citep{ABV-BW-CM:12}.
-When arranged in a vertical cascade, the $\mathrm{E}^{2}\mathrm{I}$ layers form a hierarchical contrast-enhancement network: each layer receives the excitatory activity of the one below, performs divisive normalization through its inhibitory pool, and transmits a sharpened, sparser representation upward.
+When arranged in a vertical cascade, the E$^{k}$-I layers form a hierarchical contrast-enhancement network: each layer receives the excitatory activity of the one below, adjusts the inhibitory bias to the average incoming input, and transmits a sharpened, sparser representation upward.
 This architecture aligns with canonical microcircuit descriptions~\citep{DRJ-MKAC:04} and explains the progressive sparsification and selectivity observed across cortical layers~\citep{RM-PT:99, VWE-GJL:00}.
 Moreover, it provides a biological interpretation for normalization modules in artificial neural networks, which similarly implement recurrent inhibitory feedback via divisive normalization to stabilize dynamics and improve feature discrimination~\citep{BMF-CSA-DGH:21}.
-In this view, the cortical column can be understood as a stack of interacting $\mathrm{E}^{2}\mathrm{I}$ games (see Fig.~\ref{fig: Cort}(A)), each layer refining the contrast and selectivity of the one beneath, thereby enabling robust hierarchical computation under biological constraints.
+In this view, columnar neuronal circuits become a stack of interacting E$^{k}$-I games (see Fig.~\ref{fig: Cort}(A)), each layer refining the contrast and selectivity of the one beneath, thereby enabling robust hierarchical computation under biological constraints.